 Hive Location.
 The next focus in getting ready to keep bees is deciding where to put them.
 People today keep beehives everywhere and anywhere.
 Hives are on the tops of buildings in New York City.
 My first hives were on the deck of my house, just a few feet from my back door.
 The main things to keep in mind in locating hives are:

 - Will you have easy access to them?
 If they are hard to get to, you will learn less from them because you will go there less frequently.
 And your bees will get less attention from you.

 - Can they face east or southeast?
 The sun hitting the hive entry first thing in the morning gets the bees out and working.

 - Is there a water source?
 If there isn’t, you can provide one such as a pan with pebbles in it filled with water.
-The bees can’t swim so they need the pebbles for landing.
-If you do not provide a water source, the bees will use your neighbors’ swimming pools and you will be a target for complaint.
+The bees can’t swim, so they need the pebbles for landing.
+If you do not provide a water source, the bees will use your neighbors’ swimming pools, and you will be a target for complaints.

 - Will you be able to manage your neighbors’ concerns?
 My hives on my deck were masked by a hedge so that the neighbors were not reminded every day that I had bees on my deck.
 Hives that I manage at an inn face a fence so that they fly out and up and are high in the air before they reach the neighbors’ yards.

 An exact bee space of 5/16” is required for bees to move about and function in their hive.
 This informs the way man-made beehives are built and how the frames for the bees to live on are constructed.
 Luckily there are bee equipment companies that make equipment for beekeepers.
 They build the hive boxes according to the specifications needed by the bees.